joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/sales_flow/sales_flow.md

     - `users`
     - `users_aud`

-If you need to add a new table that does not have an `updated_at` column, you must update the raw spark job (load_incremental_sales_flow_into_datalake), adding the table and the column name (timestamp/date type) for the incremental load on the `COLUMN_MAPPING` dict, and then create the clean query.
+If you need to add a new table that does not have an `updated_at` timestamp/date column, you must update the raw spark job (load_incremental_sales_flow_into_datalake), adding the raw table name and the respective unix timestamp column name for the incremental load on the `COLUMN_MAPPING` dict and also add the raw table name on the `UNIX_FORMAT_TABLES`.
+Then, create the incremental clean query.

 ### Responsible Data Teams
 For any questions or concerns about this DAG and data, please contact the Data Engineering Team or